 Legal Investment Considerations . .

 Under the Secondary Mortgage Market Enhancement Act of 1984, the DMBS certificates offered by this prospectus and the related prospectus supplement will be considered "securities issued or guaranteed by . . . the Federal National Mortgage Association."
 Nevertheless, you should consult your own legal advisor to determine whether and to what extent the DMBS certificates of an issuance constitute legal investments for you.

-ERISA Considerations For the reasons discussed under "ERISA CONSIDER-ATIONS" in this prospectus, investment by a plan in the DMBS certificates will not cause the assets of the plan to include the multifamily mortgage loans underlying the DMBS certificates or cause the sponsor, trustee and servicers of the mortgage pool to be subject to the fiduciary provisions of the Employee Retirement Income Security Act ("ERISA") or the prohibited transaction provisions of ERISA or section 4975 of the Internal Revenue Code of 1986.
+For the reasons discussed under "ERISA CONSIDER-ATIONS" in this prospectus, investment by a plan subject to the Employee Retirement Income Security Act ("ERISA") in the DMBS certificates of an issuance will not cause the assets of the plan to include the multifamily mortgage loans underlying the DMBS certificates or cause the sponsor, trustee and servicers of the mortgage pool to be subject to the fiduciary provisions of the Employee Retirement Income Security Act ("ERISA") or the prohibited transaction provisions of ERISA or section 4975 of the Internal Revenue Code of 1986.